gmukherjee/gsba604/notes-index.md

 * <b> Module 4.
 Causal Inference</b>
   * Causal Inference using regression on the treatment variables
     * Causal inference and predictive comparisons
-    * The fundamental problem of causal inference
-    * Randomized experiments
-    * Observational studies
+    * Randomized experiments and Observational studies
-    * Assumption of ignorable treatment assignment
+    * Ignorable treatment assignments

   * Causal inference using more advanced models
     * Imbalance and lack of complete overlap